PacoReinaCampo/OpenNN/lifecycle/book/chapters/chapter7.md

 **Key Elements**:

 - **Change Request**: Detailed information about the change request, including the requestor, description, and justification for the change.
-- **Impact Analysis**: Assessment of the potential impact of the change on other configuration items and the overall software system.
+- **Impact Analysis**: Assessment of the potential impact of the change on other configuration items and the overall hardware system.
 - **Approval Records**: Documentation of the approval process, including sign-offs from relevant stakeholders.
-- **Change Implementation**: Details of how the change was implemented, including any modifications to the software, documentation, or processes.
+- **Change Implementation**: Details of how the change was implemented, including any modifications to the hardware, documentation, or processes.

 ### Version Control